-The federal government tried to improve fuel price transparency by proposing the implementation of a national FuelWatch scheme but the initiative was rejected by the Senate in November 2008.
+The Rudd government tried to improve fuel price transparency by proposing the implementation of a national FuelWatch scheme, but the initiative was rejected by the Senate in November 2008.
 Western Australia's Department of Commerce has been running a state-wide FuelWatch scheme since 2001.
 The scheme requires petrol retailers to 'lock in' their proposed prices for the next 24 hours so that consumers are able to make informed fuel-purchasing decisions.

 7. Find fashion bargains

 Buy clothes from factory outlets – if you’re prepared to spend some time looking, you can make serious savings on most clothes.

 You can also save big on footware.
 Opt for mid-price running shoes ($150-$200) that suit your foot type rather than fancy top-range joggers (up to $260).
 And make sure you find out the complete story on design and quality before investing $400 on a pair of high heels.

 Insulating your roof or ceiling will save you money on energy bills, and pay for itself over time.
 To find out more about buying insulation and how to avoid being ripped off, see our Insulation buying guide.

 Greening your home with energy-efficient appliances and whitegoods is just one of the ways you can save money on outgoings.
 To find out more about some of CHOICE's best Green Buys – as well as a range of other, simple ways you can begin to green your home – see our Energy efficent home guide.

 The federal and state governments offer various rebates for energy efficient initiatives, so be sure that you can claim them.
 Some statewide eligible initiatives include: